Denver ReCAST

 Denver ReCAST Community Advisory Board

-Denver ReCAST is convening an Adult Advisory board, with 15 diverse individuals representing neighborhoods heavily impacted by violence.
+Denver ReCAST is convening an Adult Advisory board, with 15 individuals representing neighborhoods impacted by violence.
 The city will engage with the board members to ensure the funds used are aligned with Denver ReCAST’s navigation plan goals, with an emphasis on supporting community-led youth informed mental wellness services.

 Additional Information